Review: ecobee4 added Alexa to a thermostat and we’re in love

 - How your HVAC system responded during “Follow Me” mode

-This stuff is a data nerd’s dream.
 You can dump all this data to CSV and run your own analysis on it, too.

 Also, the reports can only be accessed through the website – not the app.
+(If you just want a nice summarized overview of what your HVAC’s been up to lately, Nest has you offers a 10 day in-app recap.)

 Assuming you have a 24-volt HVAC system (central forced air, central heating, not electric baseboard), there’s a good chance the ecobee4 will work with your wiring.
 If you have a C-wire, you’re good to go.
 If you don’t have a C-wire, the ecobee4 comes with a Power Extender Kit that you attach to the wires inside your furnace to basically add the same functionality.
 (Read more about what to do if you’re missing a C-wire here.)